WenqinSHAO/probe_cluster/doc/ip2asn.md

     3. compress consecutive same ASN.
 7. remove -1,-2,-3 if edges are not in no-mercy list.

-### IP path Length
-Most probes (35) have an avg IP path length in (13,14], the main stream is from (11,16], having 96 probes.
-This observation is sort of biased by the important presence of probes from Germany.

-### AS MG path length

 ### Private IP in IP path
 ```